-Located in the upper left-hand corner of the DLZ Creator display is the first tab: Overview.
+Located in the upper left-hand corner of the DLZ Creator XS display is the first tab: Overview.
 This is the main view, and where you will (most likely) spend most of the time.
-After touring the DLZ Creator, this is the default landing screen.
+After touring the DLZ Creator XS, this is the default landing screen.
 It is also called the home screen and is easily accessed by tapping the big home button regardless of what view is displayed!

 While parameters are not updated here, it does allow access to the channel selection bar that lies horizontally across the bottom of the display.
 Channel meters are viewed here, as well.
 Additionally, in the upper-right corner of the display are several small icons.
-These will illuminate white to show connectivity and are grayed out if not.
+These will illuminate to show connectivity (and/or if a function is in use) and are grayed out if not.